junxit/us-congress-bills-112/metadata.md

 - 2012-09-19 — Mr. Johnson, Sam moved to suspend the rules and pass the bill, as amended.
 - 2012-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 585). (text: CR H6101-6102)
 - 2012-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 585).(text: CR H6101-6102)
+- 2012-09-20 — Received in the Senate and Read twice and referred to the Committee on Finance.